asaikali/spring-observability/README.md

 Which of the above scenarios should adopt?
 It depends on what you value the most.

-If you are all-in on OpenTelemetry and are trying to maximize the usage of OpenTelemetry in all the layer of the stack then scenario 3 or 7 above can meet your needs you get to use a maximum amount of OpenTelemetry and the instrumentation built into the Spring projects using micrometer Observation api natively shows up in your OpenTelemetry enable observability platform.
+If you are all-in on OpenTelemetry and are trying to maximize the usage of OpenTelemetry in all layers of the stack then scenario 3 or 7 above can meet your needs you get to use a maximum amount of OpenTelemetry and the instrumentation built into the Spring projects using micrometer Observation api natively shows up in your OpenTelemetry enable observability platform.